lighttransport/tinyusdz/README.md

 // TinyUSDZ is not a header-only library, so no TINYUSDZ_IMPLEMENTATIONS
 #include "tinyusdz.hh"

-// If you want to print TinyUSDZ classes/enums.
+// Include pprinter.hh and value-pprint.hh if you want to print TinyUSDZ classes/structs/enums.
-// to_string() and operator<< against TinyUSDZ classes/enums are provided separately.
+// `tinyusdz::to_string()` and `std::operator<<` for TinyUSDZ classes/enums are provided separately for faster compilation
 #include <iostream>
 #include "pprinter.hh"
 #include "value-pprint.hh"